sutaburosu/FastLED4-ESP32-playpen/README.md

 # FastLED4-ESP32-playpen

-## FastLED 4 new features
+## More and better hardware drivers in FastLED 4
 There are many great new features in FastLED 4 which each bring major improvements compared to FastLED 3.8.

  * There are several new output drivers, making FastLED 4 the best choice of library for driving vast numbers of LEDs on many modern MCUs.
- * Several of FastLED's existing drivers are now asynchronous, so your sketch can do other things whilst the LED data is sent in the background.
+ * Some of FastLED's existing drivers are now asynchronous, so your sketch can do other things whilst the LED data is sent in the background.
- * FastLED can now overclock your LEDs, so you can get more frames per second out of them.
+ * On some platforms FastLED can now overclock your LEDs, so you can get more frames per second out of them.
 There are reports of 40-60% more FPS with the same LEDs.
-My LEDs can go 42% faster with FastLED using the simple #define, but 65% [with my own code](https://gist.github.com/sutaburosu/89920c71a9635fec595e243fa6e7360e).
+My LEDs can go 42% faster with FastLED using the simple #define, but 65%
+   [with my own code](https://gist.github.com/sutaburosu/89920c71a9635fec595e243fa6e7360e).
    **TODO** I don't understand what I should set T1, T2, T3 to for FastLED to achieve the same 250/500 500/250ns timings.
 This was discussed in an issue;